unicorn-yh/2023-Asia-Pacific-Mathematical-Contest-in-Modeling/README.md

 <br>

-## Q2: Estimating the positions of apples
+## Question 2: Estimating the positions of apples

 *Data used: Attachment 1*